Hornbill-Docs/data-imports-guide/data-imports-guide/assets/configuration.md

   * `system`
   * `telecoms`
 * `OperationType` - Type: `string` - The type of operation that should be performed on discovered assets - can be `Create`, `Update` or `Both`.
 Defaults to `Both` if no value is provided
+* `Clauses` - Type: `array` - An array of objects, containing zero or more query clauses that should be used in the Azure Resource Query API call.
+Only used when `SourceConfig > Source` is set to `azureresourcequery`.
+The clauses provided in this list will be joined with a pipe delimiter, and appended with an order by name, before being sent to the Azure Resource Graph Query API.
+See the [Resource Graph documentation](https://learn.microsoft.com/en-us/azure/governance/resource-graph/first-query-rest-api) and the [Kusto Query Language reference](https://learn.microsoft.com/en-us/azure/data-explorer/kusto/query/kql-quick-reference) for more information
 * `CSVFile` - Type: `string` - The path to the CSV file to use as the data source for this specific asset type.
 Only required when `SourceConfig > Source` is set to `CSV`
 * `CSVFilters` - Type: `array` - An array of objects, containing zero or more filters that should be applied when working out which rows from the CSV file should be included in the asset type import.
 Only required when `SourceConfig > Source` is set to `CSV`, and this is non-mandatory.
 If no filters are provided, then all records will be imported from the CSV into the target asset type.
   * `Column` - Type: `string` - The column name from the CSV that the filter should apply to